 The cost of having a third child?

 We originally lived in a three-bedroom semi-detached house (third bedroom being a tiny box room).
 Around six months after my third son was born, we decided to extend the house to give us much more living space downstairs, an extra bathroom and an extra bedroom.
 It was a fairly big double storey extension which took around four months to complete.
+Having three children definitely encouraged these changes.

 The baby gear